zSnout/Statistics.JS/README.md

 ### Installation

 There are two versions of Statistics.JS.
 One is the `statistics.js` file (~20 kB), which contains the development version of Statistics.JS.
 The other is `statistics.min.js` (~7 kB), which contains the production version.
+We reccomend using the `statistics.min.js` file or using the zSnout hosted version at `https://zsnout.com/libs/statistics.min.js`.

 ### It can compute: